 Our cacao is GMO-free and it's grown without the use of any chemical fertilizers or pesticides.
 But our cacao is not yet certified organic.
 As a small social enterprise working with small, remote family farms in Guatemala, certification is currently cost-prohibitive.
 But we meet and check on the procedures and operations of all our cacao sources, to ensure the best and healthiest cacao possible.

 Q. Is your cacao “fair trade”?

 We actually go a step beyond fair trade, and develop direct trade relationships with family farms and collectives in Guatemala.
 In a fair trade model, you still don’t know exactly where a product originates.
 We’re bringing in more transparency, so you know your purchase has a direct positive impact on the artisans making this special cacao.
-We literally know all the groups we source from and offer them coaching on how to advance their own operations.
+We literally know all the groups we source from and support them in advancing their operations.
 We’re building symbiotic relationships that we can all feed good about.
 Our model means 5-15x the amount of money stays at the source compared to bean-to-bar models, since we're buying finished cacao paste products from sources and not only raw cacao beans.